ibm-cloud-docs/pattern-pvs-ibmi-resiliency/compute-design.md

 - For this pattern, the chosen method involves deploying a secondary site by using Global Replication Service (GRS) as the replication mechanism.

 - The requirements for the GRS control LPARS are at least one control LPAR (.25 cpu x 16 GB x300GB) per data center and per OS type.
-The control LPAR is responsible for managing GRS operations.
-It coordinates data sharing and replication across systems within the same SYSPLEX, a set of interconnected systems.
-The control LPAR helps ensure consistency, failover, and failback mechanisms during disaster recovery scenarios.
-It handles serialization, buffering, and metadata management for GRS-enabled datasets.
+In the Global Replication Service for Power Virtual Server, the control LPAR is responsible for managing and orchestrating the replication process.
+It handles tasks such as creating and managing replication-enabled volumes, configuring volume groups, and performing lifecycle operations like failover and failback.
+The control LPAR ensures that the replication setup is properly maintained and that data is consistently replicated between the primary and secondary sites.

 - Use LPARS for Disaster Recovery Workloads at the secondary data center